Citation for Unlicensed Message Therapy

-The petition must be received by the Department within 30 calendar days of the date of service of the citation.
-The petition must be sent by mail, hand delivery or facsimile.
+The Department must receive the petition within 30 calendar days of the citation’s service date.
+The petition must be sent by mail, hand delivery, or facsimile.

-If a final order is entered, and you fail to comply with the Formal Order, then the Department will take additional action against you including imposing additional fines and costs, in accordance with Section 456.065(2), Florida Statutes.
+Suppose a final order is entered, and you fail to comply with the Formal Order.
+In that case, the Department might take additional action against you, including imposing additional fines and costs as permitted by Section 456.065(2), Florida Statutes.